benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 - Featured

 ---
 But it rarely is, is it?
 This week we did a thing on a website.
 It required us to create or update something, depending on whether or not that thing exists.
-Simple enough, if you're copy and pasting, but hard why you're writing DRY code.
+Simple enough, if you're copy and pasting, but still time consuming when you're writing DRY code.

-DRY means **Don't** **Repeat** **Yourself**.
+> By the way, DRY means **D**on't **R**epeat **Y**ourself.

 {% highlight html %} <div class='boop'></div> {% endhighlight %}